rpf13/sportsshooting_react/TESTING.md

 I have tested the functional user stories and listed in the following table, together with a screenshot.
 Since I did also add user stories for admin tasks like documentation, app submission, I did not include them in the table - since snapshots are difficult for those.
 However, they are also clearly documented in the README section.
 In the user stories, I did use the expression "As a Developer..." but this can be interchangeably used with "As a User..."
+User Story testing has been executed with Chrome browser on OSX.

 <details>
 <summary>User story testing Table with Snapshots</summary>